okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-an-api-token/main/index.md

 * See [Use Postman with the Okta REST APIs](/docs/reference/rest/) for a guide to trying out Okta APIs using Postman, as an easy way to explore.
 * See [System Log Transaction Object](/docs/reference/api/system-log/#transaction-object) for information on viewing the API token ID in the Okta System Log.
-* For information on the general principles the Okta API follows, see [Design Principles](/docs/reference/core-okta-api/#design-principles).
+* For information on the general principles the Okta API follows, see [Reference overview](https://developer.okta.com/docs/api/).